net-lisias-ksp/Principia/Home.md

+To install the mod, download the binaries for Ubuntu, macOS and Windows using the links found in the [README](https://github.com/mockingbirdnest/Principia/blob/master/README.md) file.
+Both KSP versions 1.2.2 and 1.3 are supported.

 Before using the mod we recommend that you read the [concepts](https://github.com/mockingbirdnest/Principia/wiki/Concepts) document which explains the most important parts of Principia.
 In particular, you should learn about the [plotting frame](https://github.com/mockingbirdnest/Principia/wiki/Concepts#plotting-frame) and [flight planning](https://github.com/mockingbirdnest/Principia/wiki/Concepts#flight-planning).

-INSTALL: The binaries for Windows, macOS, and Ubuntu x64 can be found in the readme.
-[HERE](https://github.com/mockingbirdnest/Principia#principia)

 You might also want to go through our [tutorial](https://github.com/mockingbirdnest/Principia/wiki/A-guide-to-going-to-the-Mun-with-Principia) which shows how